Hilman-Azfar/temperature-converter-dom/readme.md

   * images
   * colors
   * borders

+5. Allow the conversion to happened once you typed on the text field, without clicking the submit button

 ##Deliverables
 See the screenshot below for an example.
 Don't feel like you need to do it exactly